-Cleaning up the oceans is a huge undertaking, especially for a single nonprofit, but having Microsoft on your side is a nice bonus.
+Cleaning up the oceans is a huge undertaking, especially for a single nonprofit, but to have Microsoft on your side is a nice bonus.

 The Ocean Cleanup she's born in 2013 with the aim of cleaning up the great mass of plastic waste in the Pacific.
 Since then, the project has also embraced the goal of cleaning up the oceans by preventing new waste from entering the ocean.
-This means cleaning up the rivers that carry many of the pollutants. in 2018, The Ocean Cleanup has partnered with Microsoft to develop machine learning models for tracking and recognizing plastics.
-Since then, The Ocean Cleanup's plastic “collectors” have been plumbing rivers and learning more and more to recognize the plastic to be cleaned.
+This means cleaning up the rivers that carry many of the pollutants. in 2018, The Ocean Cleanup has partnered with Microsoft to develop machine learning models to track and recognize plastic.
+Since then, The Ocean Cleanup's plastic "collectors" have plumbed rivers and increasingly learn to recognize the plastic to be cleaned.

 A fleet of interceptors to clean up the rivers